 Now, from my sniper’s den, I take a potshot at the foremost man of the vanguard, and the bullet cracks the soundwave, and he falls, blood shining red on the dirt road.
 Enough play; time the disruptions get serious.
 So we slip away, back into the woods.
 Let them fear the vanguard.
 Let them all drag behind.

 And I will never know his name.
 But Kiril might.

 So what?
 By her own account she hasn’t been a child for years, since long before I met her.
 Some folks just don’t get any luck—and that is not my fault.

 (So much for my lucky spring day--the land grows colder and drier the higher I climb on the road back to Cyran.
 By afternoon, having had nothing to eat all day besides some little bits of ferns, I come to an adobe waystation with llamas and their herders crowding around the well.
 Inside the courtyard walls the usual travelers hunch over their bread and beer.
 I go in to get my own meal, when...

 Act cool, Lufti.
 You’re just a street kid looking for his father, after all, nothing to remark on.
 Maybe you shouldn’t have money, though--ask for chores to earn your bread.

 The innkeeper hands over a tin of boot-grease and a buffing-rag, then nods towards the soldiers.
-I show no emotion as I polish boot after boot after boot, the men hardly noticing me, till the whole room reeks of banana oil on leather.
+I show no emotion as I polish boot after boot after boot, the men hardly noticing me, till the whole penned-in space reeks of banana oil on leather.
 I think of friends killed, wounded, tortured, and starved.
 I think about spraining ankles, snicking tendons, breaking toes, all the things you could do to a foot shoved into your hands.
 Never have I paid so much for one meal!

 When the innkeeper brings out my fee, in the form of a vegetable stew with bread to sop in it, one of the men asks, “What, no beer?”